fullpipe/gaston/README.md

     "host": "http://user:8080/rpc", // hidden service url
-    "name": "user.get", // method name for gaston clients "remoteName": "getUser", // method name on hidden service "roles": ["ROLE_USER"], // client has to have at least on of the roles, to get access to hidden service "paramConverters": [ // paramConverters do some work on client params { "type": "rename", "from": "userId", "to": "id" }
+    "name": "user.get", // method name for gaston clients "remoteName": "getUser", // method name on hidden service "roles": ["ROLE_USER"], // client has to have at least one of the roles, to get access to hidden service "paramConverters": [ // paramConverters do some work on client params { "type": "rename", "from": "userId", "to": "id" }
     ],